phillogic/al-adhanplayer/README.md

 Need to setup k3s on the pi cluster. use the awesome: https://github.com/alexellis/k3sup

+## Reconnecting into an existing K3s/k3sup setup if the workstation is delte
+* Get the k3s.yaml file from the master node.
+This would be in the /etc/rancher/k3s folder
+* rename this file to kubeconfig on the workstation and update ips as required.
+* confirm with kubectl on workstation

 # Docker sound problems
 for a list of devices